guibegotti/BIGDATA2018/ATIVIDADE04/README.md

 > To accomplish our goal, we will use *Criteo Labs*' database used on a competition from *Kaggle*.

 The following are the tasks required to the completion of the acitivity
-1. USe of one-hot-encoding (*OHE*) to transform categorics atributes in numerics
+1. Use of one-hot-encoding (*OHE*) to transform categorics atributes in numerics
 2. Building of an *OHE* dictionary
 3. *OHE* attributes generation in *CTR*'s database
 	- **Visualization 1**: Attributes' frequencie